 First car finance tip #4: Don’t think too big

-When looking for your first car, your enthusiasm is bound to be huge.
+When looking for a car, your enthusiasm is bound to be huge.
 But your means are tiny.
 This is a perfect recipe for disappointment.
 Don’t let that prospect lure you into biting off more than you can chew.

 Opting for a used car is one step in the right direction.
 Choosing the best car for your needs rather than the car of your dreams is the next one.